jessesimpson36/camunda-distributions/README.md

 >
 > This GitHub repository is mainly for development, don't use it directly to deploy Camunda.
 End users should use the [official documentation](https://docs.camunda.io/docs/self-managed/about-self-managed/).

-A mono repo for Camunda 8 Self-Managed Distributions.
+Camunda 8 Self-Managed Distributions (setup, deploy, etc.) mono repo for [Camunda 8 applications](https://github.com/camunda/camunda).

 ## Distributions